Dave Van Veen

 Stanford University

-I’m passionate about exploring new ways we can use data to solve important problems in areas such as medicine, education, and socioeconomic disparity.
-Ultimately my goal is to steer emerging technology’s societal impact in a more positive direction.
+I’m passionate about using data to solve important problems in areas such as healthcare, education, and social equity.
+My primary ambition is to guide emerging technology’s impact toward beneficial outcomes.

 bio